dtomasiewicz/rbrowse/README.md

 ## Referers

-When a request sent to a Browser instance is accompanied by a block, the block will be executed after a response is received (and after redirects unless `:no_follow` is specified).
-Any subsequent requests made from within this block will have a Referer header attached with the value of the original request's URL.
+When a request sent to a `Browser` instance is accompanied by a block, the block will be executed after a response is received (and after redirects unless `:no_follow` is specified).
+Any subsequent requests made from within this block will have a _Referer_ header attached with the value of the original request's URL.
-This allows simulation of link clicks and form submissions.
+This allows easy simulation of link clicks and form submissions.

 Additionally, when performing requests within a block, you may supply only the request _path_.
 When doing so, the domain of the referring request will be assumed.